tutkuyaras/PGSXplorer/README.md

 ```
-## Quality Control Part
+## Quality Control

 Quality control modules consist of seven basic steps which are not optional.
 It consists of SNP filtering, individual filtering, filtering by MAF, HWE, relatedness, heterozygosity and elimination of duplicate SNPs.
-The files obtained after each step are saved in the QC_outputs folder.
-In addition, the distribution graphs of MAF, HWE, heterozygosity and kinship relationships are also saved in the QC_graphs folder.
+The files obtained after each step are saved in the **QC_outputs** folder.
+In addition, the distribution graphs of MAF, HWE, heterozygosity and kinship relationships are also saved in the **QC_graphs** folder.

 Only for quality control module, you can run the pipeline using: